Ryan Lochte wanted to quit 'DWTS' after premiere incident

 (CNN)As an Olympic champion, Ryan Lochte is not the kind of man who throws in the towel during a competition.
 But he admits there was a brief period following his drama-filled "Dancing with the Stars" debut last week when he considered hanging up his ballroom shoes.

 "You know, right after the show I wanted to quit because it hurt so bad," Lochte told CNN Monday night.
-"And having my mom in hysterics, crying -- watching her go through it, that hurt me.
+"And having my mom in the stands, watching her go through it, that hurt me.
 And I wanted to quit."

 As shown on Monday's program, Lochte's mother was distraught after two anti-Lochte protestors -- later identified as Barzeen Soroudi and Sam Sotoodeh -- stormed the stage as Lochte and partner Cheryl Burke received their critiques during the show's season premiere.